Vorlonhomeworld/BBCL/3 How do I get it.md

 [ECL](https://common-lisp.net/project/ecl/main.html) - ECL or Embedable Common Lisp is a Lisp implemetation designed for,as the name implies, Embedded Lisp applications.
 It's more for those working with Embedded devices in Common Lisp, or those needing quick easy access to C programs via libraries.
 It features a byte-code compiler and an interpreter.
 It works by producing libraries that can be accessed by the C programs.
 It states that it's fully compliant with current Common Lisp ANSI standards, so it's most certainly portable from one computer to another.
-It's hosted on Gitlab, and the updates range everywhere from 12 years (for the configuration file) to 3 weeks ago.).
+It's hosted on Gitlab, and the updates range everywhere from 12 years (for the configuration file) to 3 weeks ago..

 [Lispworks](http://www.lispworks.com/products/lispworks.html) - Lispworks is a commercial Lisp implementation with various platform variations from Professional